Spiritual Practices

 Giving

 While we receive gratefully God's many blessings, we also offer from our abundance gifts for the work of the church.
-This giving can be financial, but it can also be offerings of our time or of the gifts/skills at which we excel.
+This giving can be financial, though it can also be offerings of our time or of the gifts/skills at which we excel.

-Learning about the Christian Faith
+Learning about the Faith

 Talking about our faith in our homes and with others, asking questions, raising ideas, making suggestions - living within the faith, not next to it.